Eckhard Pols

 Eckhard Pols (born 14 March 1962) is a German politician of the Christian Democratic Union (CDU) who was a member of the Bundestag from the state of Lower Saxony from 2009 to 2021.

 Political career

 Pols became a member of the Bundestag in the 2009 German federal election.
-In parliament, he serves on the Committee on Transport and Digital Infrastructure and the Committee on Construction, Housing, Urban Development and Communities.
-In addition to his committee assignments, he is part of the German Parliamentary Friendship Group with Cyprus and Malta.
+In parliament, he served on the Committee on Transport and Digital Infrastructure and the Committee on Construction, Housing, Urban Development and Communities.
+In addition to his committee assignments, he was part of the German Parliamentary Friendship Group with Cyprus and Malta.

+From 2014 to 2016, Pols was one of the members of the country's temporary National Commission on the Disposal of Radioactive Waste, chaired by Ursula Heinen-Esser and Michael Müller.

-He lost his seat in the 2021 federal election.
+Pols lost his seat in the 2021 federal election.